johncmerfeld/wayback/README.md

 ## Introduction
 The internet is a network of computers.
 It's called the "inter-net" because it was first created as a way to link several computer networks of universities, governments, and private companies all over the United States.
 To oversimplify things, let's pretend that everybody gets one computer to connect to this network.
 By "everybody," I mean that you get one computer, I get one computer, Google gets one, Facebook gets one, the City of Boston gets one, etc. So any exchange of information between any two entities is going through their two machines (this actually isn't a drastic oversimplification, but it does make the following descriptions a lot more concise).

 Okay, so the internet is everybody's computer in a network together.
 We can use it to share information.
 Email, Spotify, and using SSH to login to a remote server are all examples of services built on top of the internet.
-Another service is the Web, a collection of information int he form of documents made available by "individuals'" computers.
+Another service is the Web, a collection of information in the form of documents made available by computers (again, we're pretending that each person / service just has one internet-facing machine).
 I point my computer to Facebook's computer, post some text to their server, and they hang onto it, so that when you point your computer to Facebook's, it will show you the text I wrote.
 These communications adhere to a specific set of rules, called HTTP (HyperText Transfer Protocol).
 HTTP defines certain "requests," such as GET, PUT, POST, and DELETE.
 Facebook's computer is programmed to resopnd in specific ways based on the contents of the HTTP requests it receives.

 It turns out that writing out HTTP requests is no fun, so our computers use programs called web browsers to write the requests for us.
 A browser like Safari or Chrome uses an HTTP GET request to fetch a document from some other computer.
 This might be an mp3 file, a PDF, or, quite often, a page of HTML (HyperText Markup Language).
 The "HyperText" is key here.
 Hypertext contains the links that allow websites to share files with one another, and allow users to navigate easily from one location to another.

 ## How Scrapy works
 Of course, the web browser is just there for our convenience.
 You don't need it to send HTTP requests to other computers.
-In fact, if gathering as much information as possible in a structured way is your goal, a web browser is a painfully slow and imprecise avenue to take.
+In fact, if your goal is gathering as much information as possible in a structured way, a web browser is a painfully slow and imprecise avenue to take.
 It would be much more reliable to write your own code to send requests, process the resopnses, and store the output.
 Then, you could wrap that code in a script, and command it to visit and catalog websites automatically.

 Scrapy is a framework for doing exactly this.
 With relatively little code, Scrapy's Python interface can execute complex instructions for "scraping" web pages as described above.
 In its simplest form, it can be used as a general-purpose web crawler, visiting links and dumping the HTML pages back to the user.
 It can also be used in more precise ways, such as reading the DOM (Document Object Model) or structure of HTML pages and writing certain fields back to the local environment.